thill/klstore/README.md

 /// set the maximum number of cached keys kept in memory in the writer, defaults to 100k
 max_cached_keys: usize,

-/// set the size threshold to trigger object compaction of a complete batch, defaults to 1MB
+/// set the size threshold to trigger object compaction of a complete batch, defaults to 1000
-compact_items_threshold: u64
+compact_records_threshold: u64

 /// set the size threshold to trigger object compaction of a complete batch, defaults to 1MiB
 compact_size_threshold: u64